searls/rubbycop/manual/formatters.md

 ### Offense Count Formatter

-Sometimes when first applying RuboCop to a codebase, it's nice to be able to see where most of your style cleanup is going to be spent.
+Sometimes when first applying RubbyCop to a codebase, it's nice to be able to see where most of your style cleanup is going to be spent.

 With this in mind, you can use the offense count formatter to outline the offended